 York to Whitby – A regular service is available but choose your times carefully as a journey from York can take between 2.5 – 3.5 hours (with a change in Middlesbrough).
 York – Whitby.

 Getting Around Whitby

 Whitby is a pretty small town and you can easily get to most places walking.
 Whitby Abbey is a bit of a climb up but it can be done if you take your time.
-There’s also a great hop on hop off bus that you can see all the major sites from.
+There’s also a great hop on hop off bus where you can see all the major sites.

 Whitby is a lovely small town on the North Yorkshire coast it makes for the perfect staycation or if coming from North America Whitby is a place to experience Britain’s fishing, whaling and maritime heritage.
 From its smuggling past when rum and brandy arrived by sea and was smuggled past the watch and taxman into Whitby’s secret tunnels.

 An equally important part of Whitby’s history was the whaling industry.
 Between 1750 and 1840 many of Whitby’s inhabitants became rich from this massive trade.
 Captain James Cook studied for his seamen’s apprenticeship in Whitby and became one of the world’s most famous explorers.

 Whitby was founded in around 656 when the Christian King of Northumbria founded the first monastery under the abbess Hilda.
 Known as a fishing port in the middle ages as it was home to the earliest English poet Caedmon who lived up in Whitby Abbey which was then known as Streanaeshealth where he looked after the animals for the Abbess Hilda.